kj7rosebud/learning-vim/README.md

 To open a folder in VIM use `vim folder_name`
 To open the current folder use `vim .`

+## Create or edit a file
+**e**
+To create or edit a file open vim and enter command mode and then use `e filename.file_extension`

+To edit a new or existing file in a new tab enter command mode and then use `tabe filename`

 ## Modes

 **ESC**